pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ]
 ```

-For buttons, at least _iconName_ or _label_ should be specified, whereas for menu items,
+For buttons, at least `iconName` or `label` should be specified, whereas for menu items,
-_label_ is mandatory and _iconName_ optional.
+`label` is mandatory and `iconName` optional.

 Multiple other display properties are available:
-* _variant_ to change the display style (see [lightning-button](https://developer.salesforce.com/docs/component-library/bundle/lightning-button/specification) for possible values).
+* `variant` to change the display style (see [lightning-button](https://developer.salesforce.com/docs/component-library/bundle/lightning-button/specification) for possible values).
-* _iconPosition_ to set the icon on the left or right of the label
+* `iconPosition` to set the icon on the left or right of the label
-* _iconSize_ to act on the button icon size (see [lightning-button-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-icon/specification) or [button-menu](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-menu/specification) for info)
+* `iconSize` to act on the button icon size (see [lightning-button-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-icon/specification) or [button-menu](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-menu/specification) for info)

+At last, there is a main `action` property for each button or menu item, which enabless to specify the actual action to be executed when clicking/selecting the item (see below for available actio, types), the action being chosen among a set of possible action types described hereafter.

+### Dynamic Action Activation (_disabled_ Property)

-It is also possible to dynamically activate/disable buttons and menu items via the _disabled_ property, e.g. leveraging current user’s custom permissions via custom formula fields on the _User_ object.
+It is also possible to dynamically activate/disable buttons and menu items via the `disabled` property, e.g. leveraging current user’s custom permissions (via the dedicated `PERM` and `NPERM` merge tokens, see
+**[sfpegMergeUtl](/help/sfpegMergeUtl.md)**) as in the following example.
 ```
 [
     {